-Maple have teamed up with architects Leach Rhodes Walker on another striking car park project in Liverpool.
+Maple have teamed up with main contractor Willmott Dixon and architects Leach Rhodes Walker on another striking car park project in Liverpool.

 We recently worked together on the Victoria Street multi-storey, designing and installing an architectural façade that echoed the city’s maritime history.